Inamori Ethics Prize winner shares dangers journalists face exposing the truth

 This year, the recipient is Ukrainian journalist Myroslava Gongadze, who has been called "a journalist of tremendous integrity" by CWRU President Eric Kaler.

-Myroslava was born in raised in Ukraine, has experienced personal tragedy at the hands of Ukrainian leaders because of her journalistic endeavors, and now serves as Voice of America’s first Eastern Europe Chief.
+Gongadze was born and raised in Ukraine, and has experienced personal tragedy at the hands of Ukrainian leaders because of her journalistic endeavors, She now serves as Voice of America’s first Eastern Europe chief.

-To kick off Thursday’s “Sound of Ideas,” we'll talk to Myroslava, and learn more about her story as well as the Inamori Center for Ethics and Excellence.
+To kick off Thursday’s “Sound of Ideas,” we'll learn more about her story and discuss the Inamori Center for Ethics and Excellence.

-Later in the hour we'll learn look at how climate change is affecting local communities, and how those communities are forming climate action plans.
-Recently the Northeast Ohio Areawide Coordinating Agency held several feedback sessions regarding their Climate Action Plan.
+Later in this hour, we'll look at how climate change is affecting local communities, and how those communities are forming climate action plans.
+Recently the Northeast Ohio Areawide Coordinating Agency held several feedback sessions regarding its Climate Action Plan.

-To close the hour, another episode of our music podcast Shuffle, this time featuring Ngina Fayola.
+To close the hour, we'll hear another episode of our music podcast Shuffle, this time featuring Ngina Fayola.

 GUESTS: